 Flywheel – The Flywheel is the heart of this device.
 It helps simulate the unique rolling resistance that you can only get when riding on the road.
 The heavier the flywheel, the more realistic the road feel and the better the workout.

 Resistance – Magnetic resistance is one of the best.
 It is quiet and provides an extremely realistic response.
 However, it is one of the more expensive options.
 Which is why you will notice that most of the ones I recommend are using a friction based resistance.
-This latter option also works well, it is just noisier and slightly less realistic.
+This latter option also works well; it is just noisier and slightly less realistic.
 However, most of the bikes you use in gym class are using this method.

 I don’t want to malign any company.
 So if you’ve had an excellent experience with any of these models, I would love to have you leave a comment below.

-There are a couple of models, that I would be seriously bummed if my wife bought them for my Christmas.
-And so I want to include them here so she knows which ones to not get me.
+There are a couple of models that I would be seriously bummed if my wife bought them for my Christmas.
+And so I want to include them here, so she knows which ones not to get me.

 This one has an amazing advertising campaign behind it.
 I see ads for it every time I log into Facebook.
-It would actually make a lot of sense for me to promote it.
+It would make a lot of sense for me to promote it.